 In order to deliver on that kind of outcome, you must evolve your work execution from a siloed approach—where you take care of your one little piece with your old productivity app, this piece with a spreadsheet, and that piece with too many unproductive meetings—to a comprehensive work platform that spans the full experience you’re trying to deliver.
 Why?
 Because the new cadence of work is no longer quarterly, it’s continuous.
 This level of coordination is at the enterprise ecosystem level, with groups and resources coming together to create quickly and with context.
 The only way to accomplish this level of constant and creative coordination, and the intellectual property it produces, is up-level your approach, and “platform” work.

 Here’s an example of one of the business leaders of tomorrow championing a shift to this new model of work.
 A large financial services company we work with launched an initiative around one of their core offerings.

 Personalized education was a key part of this initiative.
 The original process of personalizing the messages and materials each client received was manual and analog and spreadsheet-reliant, processes were slow and inefficient, and it was impossible to keep up with the demand.
 An advisor would meet with a client, report back and ask for custom content to meet the specific need, wait for that content to be assembled by a relatively small and overloaded creative team, and then they could circle back with the customer.
 The creative team was customizing individual pitches tens of thousands of times a year.

 This company has now completely transformed this process.
 Partnering with Workfront as their strategic work management platform -- or operational system of record -- They have:

-Modernized the intake and delivery processes for the entire product portfolio.
+Modernized the intake processes for the entire product portfolio.

 Integrated Workfront with their instance of Salesforce.
 When a client needs information, their associates make the request via Salesforce.